plasticmacaroni/PuzzleTracker/readme.md

 ## Schema

-The app uses a JSON format to define games and how to extract stats from their outputs.
+The app uses a JSON schema to define games and how to extract statistics from their outputs.
 Here's how it works:

-### Basic Game Setup
+### Basic Game Structure

 ```json
 {